cloudscribe/graphql/README.md

 ## Technologies, Techniques, and Concepts Illustrated in this solution

 * Authenticating a Blazor Client with IdentityServer4
+* Integration tests for API endpoints protected by IdentityServer Authentication (Bearer token authentication)
-* Implementing graphql on top of existing cloudscribe services using GraphQL for .NET
+* Implementing graphql query, mutation, and subscription types on top of existing cloudscribe services using GraphQL for .NET
 * A plugin system for adding query, mutation, and subscription from separate libraries into a Composite GraphQL Schema, Query, Mutation, and Subscription.
 * Authorization of graphql operations and fields using ASP.NET Core Authorization policies
+* Implementing a GraphQL Mutation as a patch, sending only the changed values similar to JsonPatch
 * Consuming graphql from Blazor HttpClient
-* Implementing a GraphQL Mutation as a patch, sending only the changed values similar to JsonPatch

 ## Next Steps